 Good in Bed

 Good in Bed is one of Jennifer Weiner’s most popular books—and it’s easy to see why.
 It stars relatable reporter Cannie Shapiro, whose life takes an unexpected turn when she reads her ex-boyfriend’s column about dating a plus-sized woman.
 Embarrassed and ashamed, Cannie embarks on a year of transformation as she tries to figure out who she is—beyond the number on the scale.
+Cannie goes on a search to find love but not the typical partner for life love.
+No, Cannie wants to find love from other: her family, friends, pets, and society.
+Most importantly Cannie learns to love herself and fully embrace herself.
 If you’re getting over dating a jerk and deal with your own body image issues, this is the one for you.

 This post is sponsored by Open Road Media.
 Thank you for supporting our partners, who make it possible for A Love So True to continue publishing the history stories you love.